 Our bath bomb recipe makes bombs that fizz, color the water, and spin!
-Learn the secret to making them spin and start making them now.
-They make great gifts!
+Learn how to make your DIY bath bombs spin too, it’s much more fun!

 I’ve made (and sold) more homemade bath bombs using this bath bomb recipe in the past six months than in the past 10 years.
 Everyone wants something different, but they all want the same results: fizzing and spinning.